27 Customer Service Statistics for 2025 | SlickText Infographic

 Request Feedback

 What better way to find out how your customer service is doing than to ask your customers directly?
 With SMS marketing, you can send out short text surveys to collect feedback from past and current customers.
-Don’t send these out too often, as they may become an annoyance, but consider sending them after orders, support calls, or a certain amount of time after a purchase.
+Don’t send these out too often, as they may become an annoyance, but consider sending them after orders, support calls, or specific purchases.
 You can include questions or make it as simple as a thumbs up or thumbs down.

 If you’re looking to collect reviews, you can even set up a workflow asking customers who gave positive feedback to post about their experience online.